The Self-Sufficient Backyard Book Reviews: Complete Chapters

 Chapter 5: Homestead Water

-• The Golden Nugget: The “Hand-Dug Well with a Culvert Lining” story.
-Ron needed a well.
-A drilled well was too expensive.
-So he took a 36-inch diameter metal culvert, placed it in a hole, and used a pressure washer to jet out the sand from underneath it, sinking the culvert as a permanent lining.
-This is MacGyver-level, field-tested engineering that could save you $10,000.
+• 💡 The Golden Nugget: The “Hand-Dug Well with a Culvert Lining” story.
+Ron used a pressure washer to jet out sand from underneath a 36-inch metal culvert, sinking it as a permanent lining.
+MacGyver-level engineering that saves $10,000.

-• The Application Tomorrow: Understand your water source.
-Test it.
-If you’re on a well, locate and understand your pitless adapter.
+• 🛠️ The Application Tomorrow: Understand your water source.
+If on a well, locate and understand your pitless adapter.

 Chapter 6: House Floor Planning